dihedron/netcheck/README.md

 ### Retrieving a bundle from an HTTP server

 The application supports downloading a bundle from an HTTP or HTTPs server.
 The URL is usually an ordinary HTTP address, with the exception that in order to skip the TLS certificate verification, the `https-://` scheme is supported.
-The `-` is the same as specifying `-k` with cURL or `--insecure-skip-verify` on a host of other applications.
+The `-` is the same as specifying `-k` with cURL or `--insecure-skip-verify` on many other applications.

 ### Retrieving a bundle from a Redis server